chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 #### Chef Infra Server (Recommended)

-This gem is installed with Chef Infra Server 12 and later and the sub-commands are available with embedded copy of `knife`.
+Install this gem with Chef Infra Server 12 and later, and the sub-commands are available with an embedded copy of `knife`.
 Refer to the command shown below:

 ```cmd
 sudo /opt/opscode/bin/knife ec backup ~/chef-server-backup-directory